Devotional for Today, January 7. Jesus’ teaching with Power.

 Evil fears God’s Power

-Where God’s action is directly and powerfully manifested, it provokes the forces of evil to come to the end.
+When God’s action is directly and powerfully manifested, it provokes the forces of evil to come to an end.
 That is why, wherever Jesus appears, the demons and all the forces of evil in that area awaken and scream in fear and panic.

 As long as people live in sin, thus serving evil, the demons are at peace because they are assured that nothing is threatening their status quo.
 But when the power of God enters that territory, it instantly sweeps away all the power of evil.